shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-campaign.md

 ### Step 6.
 Set the campaign budget

 By default, your campaign media Budget is unlimited.
 If you prefer, you can define exactly how much you are willing to spend on buying inventory for the campaign.
 The budget can be in impressions or in media cost (dollars).
-Note that media cost is in USD rather than the advertiser's currency because USD is the currency in which Xandr transacts.
+Note that media cost is in USD rather than the advertiser's currency because USD is the currency in which Microsoft Advertising transacts.

 > [!IMPORTANT]
 > You can set budgets at the insertion order and line item levels as well.
 Budgets at these levels take precedence over a child campaign's budget; if they run out, the